SebastianUA/terraform/google_cloud_platform/examples/compute_network/README.md

-# Work with AWS COMPUTE_NETWORK via terraform
+# Work with COMPUTE_NETWORK via terraform

 A terraform module for making COMPUTE_NETWORK.